Vocabulary in the Intentional Read Aloud

 Add picture support to vocabulary words to help children remember word meanings.
 Use photos of your children, copies of illustrations from books, or drawings to illustrate the vocabulary words that you post.
 This is especially helpful for beginning readers and emerging bilingual children.

 Children need multiple exposures and many interactions with a new word before they can “own” and use it.
 Here are some ways to incorporate vocabulary work from the Intentional Read Aloud into the life of your classroom:

 Connect the vocabulary from the read aloud to other balanced literacy practices.
 Use the word during a modeled or shared writing lesson.
-Teach children how to use the words into their independent writing.
+Teach children how to use the words in their independent writing.
 Revisit the words in small group instruction.

 Create a vocabulary center or workstation where children can work with words.
-Children can play charades, complete graphic organizers like word maps or four square, create a drawing that shows the meaning of the word, search for words with similar features (i.e. root words, prefixes, same parts of speech) or complete word sorts.
+Children can play charades, complete graphic organizers like word maps or four square, create a drawing that shows the meaning of the word, search for words with similar features (i.e., root words, prefixes, same parts of speech), or complete word sorts.

 Extend the learning throughout the rest of the school day.
 Have children wear a word around their neck.
 Challenge children to use the word during the day.
 Encourage children to teach the new words to family members at home and report back.

 Look for opportunities to use the vocabulary words in “real” life.
 This is especially essential for ELLs.
 We want to have high expectations and rich language for children to encourage their exploration of using words and language.

 “Rafael, you looked startled when the door slammed.”
 “What a vibrant shirt you have on, Leilani.”